Ancient Africa: West Africa

 Dhar Tichitt and Oualata in present-day Mauritania figure prominently among the early urban centers, dated to 2,000 BC.
 About 500 stone settlements litter the region in the former savannah of the Sahara.
 Its inhabitants fished and grew millet.
 It has been found Augustin Holl that the Soninke of the Mandé peoples were likely responsible for constructing such settlements.
 Around 300 BC the region became more desiccated and the settlements began to decline, most likely relocating to Koumbi Saleh.
 Architectural evidence and the comparison of pottery styles suggest that Dhar Tichitt was related to the subsequent Ghana Empire.
 Djenné-Djenno (in present-day Mali) was settled around 300 BC, and the town grew to house a sizable Iron Age population, as evidenced by crowded cemeteries.
 Living structures were made of sun-dried mud.
 By 250 BC Djenné-Djenno had become a large, thriving market town.
 Towns similar to that at Djenne-Jeno also developed at the site of Dia, also in Mali along the Niger River, from around 900 BC.

 Farther south, in central Nigeria, around 1,500 BC, the Nok culture developed in Jos Plateau.
 It was a highly centralized community.
 The Nok people produced lifelike representations in terracotta, including human heads and human figures, elephants, and other animals.
 By 500 BC they were smelting iron.
 By 200 AD the Nok culture had vanished.
 Based on stylistic similarities with the Nok terracottas, the bronze figurines of the Yoruba kingdom of Ife and those of the Bini kingdom of Benin are now believed to be continuations of the traditions of the earlier Nok culture.

+Towards the end of the 3rd century CE, a wet period in the Sahel opened areas for human habitation and exploitation which had not been habitable for the better part of a millennium.
+Based on large tumuli scattered across West Africa dating to this period, it has been proposed that there were several contemporaneous kingdoms which have unfortunately been lost to history.
+Some important polities likely founded in the early-to-middle 1st millennium who did make it into the historical record include Mema, Takrur, Silla, and Wagadu (commonly called the Ghana Empire).
+Soninke traditions mention four previous foundings of Wagadu, and hold that the final founding of Wagadu occurred after their first king did a deal with Bida, a serpent deity who was guarding a well, to sacrifice one maiden a year in exchange for assurance regarding plenty of rainfall and gold supply.
+Soninke tradition portrays early Ghana as warlike, with horse-mounted warriors key to increasing its territory and population, although details of their expansion are extremely scarce.